crate/crate/docs/sql/statements/copy-to.rst

 ``file``
 ''''''''

-You can use the ``file://`` scheme to specify an absolute path to a file on the local file system.
+You can use the ``file://`` scheme to specify an absolute path to an output location on the local file system.

 For example: